-Presently, the only occupations eligible for this program are NOC 3413 (nurses aides, orderlies and patient service associates) or NOC 7511 (transport truck drivers), NOC 7521 (Heavy equipment operators (except crane)), and NOC 7611 (Construction trades helpers and labourers).
+Presently, the only occupations eligible for this program are NOC 3413 (nurses aides, orderlies and patient service associates), NOC 7511 (transport truck drivers), NOC 7521 (Heavy equipment operators (except crane)), and NOC 7611 (Construction trades helpers and labourers).

 Nova Scotia has announced that this stream will be run as a three-year pilot program, during which the eligible occupations will change.
 Targeted professions will change based on the province’s labour needs.

 Candidates must be between the ages of 21 and 55 to apply.

 |Level of Education||High school|

 NOC 7511, or NOC 7611

 To be eligible for the Nova Scotia Occupations In Demand stream, applicants must have completed a minimum level of education equivalent to a Canadian high school diploma.
 As well, they must have language test results demonstrating proficiency in English or French at Canadian Language Benchmark Level 4 (CLB 4).

 Candidates must have a valid offer of employment from a Nova Scotia employer for a position in NOC 3413 (nurses aides, orderlies and patient service associates), NOC 7511 (transport truck drivers), NOC 7521 (Heavy equipment operators (except crane)), or NOC 7611 (Construction trades helpers and labourers).
 The offer must for a permanent, full-time position.

 To be considered a valid offer of employment, the employer must demonstrate that sufficient efforts were made to recruit a Canadian for the position.
 This can be shown by obtaining an LMIA, and LMIA-exemption, or through showing that the position was posted on three Canadian job boards for at least four consecutive weeks.